Shadow Galactica: Sailor Heavy Metal Papillon

 Sailor Heavy Metal Papillon comes from the planet Cocoon.
 Known as the "Soul Hunter," Sailor Heavy Metal Papillon guards a graveyard in the center of the galaxy, surrounded by butterflies.
 These butterflies are the remnants of the dead Sailor Guardians whose Sailor Crystals had been taken.
 She shows Eternal Sailor Moon, Sailor Kakyuu, and ChibiChibi the graves that had been dug for them, binds them with vines, and prepares to burn them to death.
 The three are saved by the arrival of Sailor Chibi Moon and the Sailor Quartet, who destroy Sailor Heavy Metal Papillon with their group attack.
 The Materials Collection states that Sailor Heavy Metal Papillon manipulates fire, and attacks with Galactica Scales, although this attack is not named in the manga.
 Furthermore, she is described as a parent as well as a samba dancer, and has "high sex appeal."

+In the Cosmos film, she is voiced by Haruka Kudo in the original Japanese version and by Amanda Lee in the English dub.
 She also appears in the musicals, portrayed by Keiko Endoh.
+She is the only member of the Sailor Animamates to not appear in the original anime.